45connectionjax/ConnectionJax/_posts/2015-01-04-first-post.md

 ---
 layout: post
-title: First post!
+title: We Are Connect
-image: /img/hello_world.jpeg
+image: /img/WeAre.JPG
 ---

-This is my first post, how exciting!
+Nice to meet you all!!